abhabongse/paxter/docs/beginner-tutorials/evaluation-cycle-explained.md

 The process of interpreting a command is divided into two steps: resolving the phrase and invoking a function call.
-Let us explore each step assuming the initial environment dictionary `env` (borrowed from above).
+Let’s explore each step assuming the initial environment dictionary `env` (borrowed from above).

 1.  **Resolve the phrase part.**